Lord Protector: Post-Cromwell

 Since the Restoration the title has not been used in either of the above manners.
 George, Prince of Wales, appointed to the regency in 1811, was referred to as "His Royal Highness the Prince Regent".
 George exercised the powers of the monarchy, just as Lords Protector had, but the title's republican associations had rendered it distasteful.

 Protector of the church

-'Lord Protector' has also been used as a rendering of the Latin Advocatus in the sense of a temporal Lord (such as a Monarch) who acted as the protector of the mainly secular interests of a part of the church; compare the French title of vidame.
+'Lord Protector' has also been used as a rendering of Latin Advocatus in the sense of a temporal Lord (such as a monarch) who acted as the protector of the mainly secular interests of a part of the church; compare the French title of vidame.

 In fiction

-In The Last Man by Mary Shelley, Britain becomes a republic with its elected head of state styled as Lord Protector.
+In the novel The Last Man by Mary Shelley, Britain becomes a republic with its elected head of state styled as Lord Protector.
 The title is held by Lord Raymond, and Ryland.

-In The New Statesman finale episode "The Irresistible Rise of Alan B'Stard", after B'Stard's New Patriotic Party wins a landslide majority in a special general election called over British membership of the European Economic Community but with himself not having contested a seat, he briefly considered adopting the title of Lord Protector before being permitted to serve as an extra-parliamentary Prime Minister.
+In the 1987 television series The New Statesman's finale episode, "The Irresistible Rise of Alan B'Stard", after B'Stard's New Patriotic Party wins a landslide majority in a special general election called over British membership of the European Economic Community but with himself not having contested a seat, he briefly considered adopting the title of Lord Protector before being permitted to serve as an extra-parliamentary prime minister.
+In the 2008 film adaptation of C. S. Lewis' children's novel Prince Caspian, the antagonist Miraz begins as Lord Protector of Narnia before being proclaimed King (a change from the novel).
+In the 2020 film Wolfwalkers the Lord Protector serves as its primary antagonist.